Therapy for Bipolar Disorder

 Childhood trauma as a contributing factor

-According to some experts, the emotional distress of childhood trauma, abuse or neglect can be a huge factor in developing and maintaining bipolar disorder.
-These events have a tremendous impact on an individual’s psychological make-up, thereby greatly affecting how they learn to regulate emotions, deal with stressful situations and live their everyday life.
+According to some experts, the emotional distress of childhood trauma, abuse, or neglect can be a huge factor in developing and maintaining bipolar disorder.
+These events have a tremendous impact on an individual’s psychological make-up, thereby greatly affecting how they learn to regulate emotions, deal with stressful situations, and live their everyday life.

 However, childhood traumas are not limited to deliberate abuse.
-Instances such as the death of a close family member or loved one – particularly one or both parents – has been shown to be an important contributing factor in the chances of someone developing bipolar disorder later in life.
-In addition, traumatic events occasioning extreme emotional reactions (such as being in a devastating road traffic accident, terrorist attack or hostage situation, for example) also have the potential to impact how well a person can regulate their own emotions – especially if there is no support following this event.
+Instances such as the death of a close family member or loved one – particularly one or both parents – have been shown to be an important contributing factor in the chances of someone developing the bipolar disorder later in life.
+In addition, traumatic events occasioning extreme emotional reactions (such as being in a devastating road traffic accident, terrorist attack, or hostage situation, for example) also have the potential to impact how well a person can regulate their own emotions – especially if there is no support following this event.

-Finally, there is evidence that some people who suffer from bipolar disorder may not have had a chance to experience and learn emotional regulation in their early life – a process which is automatic in most people.
+Finally, there is evidence that some people who suffer from bipolar disorder may not have had a chance to experience and learn emotional regulation in their early life – a process that is automatic in most people.

 As can be seen from the above examples, it is not unreasonable that children experiencing one or more of these traumatic events in their life could be thought to be at a higher risk of developing bipolar disorder.